JAIL ROSTER & SHERRIF'S REPORT | The Montanian

 7.Covey, Caleb

 Daniel, 34; Arrested on Feb.
 11, 2021.
 Charged with warrant for felony parole violation.
 Adult Probation.
-Scheduled release February 26.
+Released February 26.

 - Cramer, Christian Eugene, 27; Arrested on Feb 3, 2021.
 Charged with criminal mischief, two counts criminal trespass of property, theft, felony burglary, buy/posses stolen property, felony parole violation.
 LCJC/Probation.